 Once you complete the general education and degree requirements for graduation, you will be eligible to apply for the appropriate bachelor's or associate’s degree from Lake Michigan College.
 If you complete requirements for a certificate program, you will be eligible to apply for a Level 1 Certificate orCertificate of Achievement.
 You may graduate at the end of the fall or spring semesters, or summer term, with commencement exercises held annually at the close of the spring semester in early May.
 Participation in commencement does not mean that you have completed all of the requirements for your degree or certificate.

 The difference between Graduation and the Commencement Ceremony:

 Commencement Ceremony is an event.
 It is an opportunity for students, families, friends and the LMC community to celebrate your academic accomplishments.
 Participation in the ceremony does not mean that you have graduated.
 You will not receive your degree or diploma on that day.
-The commencement (cap & gown) ceremony is held each May.
-August and December graduates from the previous calendar year are invited to participate in the ceremony.
+LMC holds one ceremony each year.